Comparison of the Different Types of Project Management Office (PMO)

 This figure from the APM Body of Knowledge sums it up.
 An embedded PMO takes the lead on people, performance and system.
 It might have to work within the overall corporate processes.

-A Hub and spoke PMO shares responsibility with most of the people and performance reporting close to the projects and the hub taking on responsibility for process and systems.
+A Hub-and-Spoke PMO shares responsibility with most of the people and performance reporting close to the projects with the hub taking on responsibility for processes and systems.

 Avatar for Paul Naybour